 The Bay Delta Conservation Plan is a planning and environmental permitting process to restore habitat for Delta fisheries in a way that reliably delivers water supplies to 25 million Californians.
 Federal and state agencies, environmental organizations, fishery agencies, water agencies, and other organizations are working together to develop the Plan.

-Launched in 2006, the BDCP is currently focused on the following:
+Launched in 2006, the BDCP focused on the following:

 - Identifying conservation strategies to improve the overall ecological health of the Delta